SvyatoSllav/SvyatoSllav/README.md

 # Hi! 👋 I'm Svyat.
-Fullstack developer (Python + Vue.js).
+Python Backend developer.

 ### Right now i'm working in <a href="https://github.com/EasyDevCompany">EasyDev</a> as Backend Developer

-#### I'm working on Telegram bots and WebApps for them, parsing scripts, websites on FastAPI + Vue.js, also i am engaged in the deployment of the projects on the servers and their support.
+#### I'm working on Telegram bots and WebApps for them, parsing scripts, websites on FastAPI/DRF also i am engaged in the deployment of the projects on the servers and their support.

 ### <a href="https://practicum.yandex.ru/backend-developer/">Yandex.Practicum</a> graduate